PHP Strings

 You can enclose strings within single quotes or double quotes.
 The difference is that within single quotes, a string is exactly as it is represented, but within double quotes, some rules are applied before showing the final result.
 There are two elements that double quotes treat differently than single quotes: escape characters and variable expansions.

-Escape characters: These are special characters than cannot be represented easily.
+These are special characters than cannot be represented easily.
 Examples of escape characters are new lines or tabs.
 To represent them, you use escape sequences, which are the concatenation of a backslash (\) followed by some other character.
 For example, \n represents a new line, and \t represents a tabulation.

-$s = 'It\'s'; // "It's"
+$s = 'It\'s'; // It's

-Variable expanding: This allows you to include variable references inside the string, and PHP replaces them by their current value.
+Double-quoted strings differ from their single-quoted counterparts in that they are parsed, or processed, by the PHP, which means they can include variables.
+This allows you to include variable references inside the string, and PHP replaces them by their current value.
 You have to include the $ sign too.

 $c = 'World';